NATO Science and Technology Organization: The Science and Technology Organization (STO)

 On 1 July 2012, as a result of NATO Reform, the NATO STO was established merging the RTO with the NATO Undersea Research Centre (NURC) – renamed Center for Maritime Research and Experimentation (CMRE).
-This combined the expertise and legacy that has been ongoing for over 60 years.
 The third executive body, the Office of the Chief Scientist (OCS) was created and collocated in NATO Headquarters to improve scientific advice to NATO leadership.

 The Panels of the STO

-The total spectrum of the Collaborative Effort is addressed by six Technical Panels who manage a wide range of Scientific Research Activities, a Group specialising in Modeling and Simulation, plus a Committee dedicated to supporting the Information & Knowledge Management needs of the organisation.
+The total spectrum of the Collaborative Effort is addressed by six Technical Panels who manage a wide range of Scientific Research Activities, a Group specializing in Modeling and Simulation, plus a Committee dedicated to supporting the Information & Knowledge Management needs of the organization.

-These Panels and Group are the power-house of the collaborative model and are made up of national representatives as well as recognised world-class scientists, engineers and information specialists.
-In addition to providing critical technical oversight, they also provide a communication link to military users and other NATO bodies.

 In any given year, there are over 6000 Scientists and Engineers from NATO and its partners working on approximately 350 research activities conducted by these Technical Teams.

 The Applied Vehicle Technology Panel

 The mission of the Applied Vehicle Technology Panel, comprising more than 1000 scientists and engineers, is to improve the performance, reliability, affordability, and safety of vehicles through advancement of appropriate technologies.
 The Panel addresses platform technologies for vehicles operating in all domains (land, sea, air, and space), for both new and ageing systems.

-To accomplish this mission the members of the AVT community exploit their joint expertise in the fields of: